-Watching cooking tutorial videos on YouTube, and observing my mom cook daily helped me understand the versatility of food.
-Researching different cuisines for my blog exposed me to different cultures and different techniques in cooking.
-I experimented with cooking Indonesian, Korean, and Japanese cuisines among many others that helped me decide which dishes would be featured.
-In creating the 12 recipes for each dish, I tried different combinations of ingredients and their quantities to achieve the desired flavors.
-When I first tried cooking my version of a Kimchi Stew, I put an equal amount of kimchi and chili paste to achieve a balance of sourness and savor.
-However, the flavor wasn’t as umami as I desired.
-Turns out, I decided to add sugar which was an ingredient rarely used in this dish.
-The combination of sugar’s sweetness, kimchi’s sourness, and the chili paste’s savoriness created the perfect umami flavor unique to my rendition.
+Watching YouTube cooking tutorial videos and observing my mom cook daily helped me understand the versatility of food.
+After researching different cuisines for my blog, I was exposed to different cultures and techniques in cooking.
+I then experimented cooking Indonesian, Korean, and Japanese cuisines among many others to decide which dishes to feature.
+In creating the 12 recipes for each dish, I tried switching up combinations of ingredients and their quantities to achieve the desired flavors.
+When I first tried cooking my version of kimchi stew, I put an equal amount of kimchi and chili paste to achieve a balance of sourness and zest.
+However, the result was not impressive.
+Turns out, sugar was the key!
+Though it is rarely used in this dish, the combination of sugar’s sweetness, kimchi’s sourness, and the chili paste’s savories created the perfect umami flavor unique to my rendition.

-To attract users, the content on the feed had to be eye-catching.
-Achieving it involved me combining different color schemes and different layouts.
-After researching color psychology, I settled on red, yellow, and orange as the primary color scheme as the most appetizing and inviting colors out of all the ones I tried.
+Knowing that most users are visually oriented, I combined different color schemes and layouts to ensure my Instagram feed is eye-catching.
+After researching color psychology, I settled on red, yellow, and orange as these primary colors are known to be the most appetizing and inviting.
 Another part of my food blog was creating cooking tutorial videos for each dish.
-In my videos, I varied the shooting angles of each video to give them their own identity unique from each other.
-In the process of editing my videos, I realized the visual blandness of a usual step-by-step cooking tutorial.
-Hence, I recorded additional footage of cooking processes that were made into time lapses, transitions, and fillers to be inserted in between cooking clips to enhance each video visually.
-In this experience, my creativity helped transform my passion for making food content into reality.
+To make each video unique, I recorded them from multiple shooting angles.
+In the editing process, I noted the visual blandness of a usual step-by-step cooking tutorial.
+Hence, I recorded additional footages of cooking processes and used time lapses, transitions, and fillers in between cooking clips to enhance the visual quality of each video.

+Stuck With Foods is the medium where I can transform my dream of making food content into reality.

 What have you done to make your school or your community a better place?
+333 words

-Digital literacy is having the skills to thrive in a society highly integrated with digital technologies.
-Indonesia’s condition is concerning, where 40% of the population is digitally illiterate even though 70% is connected to the Internet.
-The inability to navigate through social media safely, use computers, and perform basic digital tasks will limit the future generation to thrive in the approaching digital age.
-With an NGO called GenDigital Academy, I help spread digital literacy to people from all over Indonesia.
-In one particular church community, we taught a group of elementary students aged 7-13, who had zero knowledge about the digital world.
+In this day and age, digital literacy is a necessity if we want to thrive in a highly digital society.
+Even though 70% of Indonesians have Internet access, 40% of the population is still digitally illiterate.
+Knowing that this will limit Indonesia’s future generation, I decided to join an NGO called GenDigital Academy.
+Our mission is to spread digital literacy to people from all over Indonesia so that they can navigate through social media safely, use computers, and perform basic digital tasks.